-As a business owner, the task of managing a team can completely take over your week – dealing with day to day issues and niggles can drain your time, affect productivity and efficiency, and leave everyone feeling like they are constantly firefighting.
+As a business owner, the task of managing a team can completely take over your week.
+Dealing with day to day issues and niggles can drain your time, affect productivity and efficiency, and leave you feeling like you’re constantly firefighting.

-Maybe it’s time to take a different approach to management and get your business running more smoothly, and all you need is just THREE short meetings a week to do it.
+Maybe it’s time to take a different approach to management and get your business running more smoothly.
+The good news is – all you need is just THREE short meetings per week to do it.
 Follow this simple formula, and you’ll notice positive changes in your business very quickly.

-You should have these meetings with your Key staff members only, who in turn should be having these meetings with their team members, so everyone in the organisation is following the same process.
+You should have these meetings with your Key staff members only.
+They in turn should be having these meetings with their team members, so everyone in the organisation is following the same process.

 So what are these 3 meetings that will change how you manage your business?